 Chloe Jacot is a researcher and project assistant at Levin Sources.
-She provides support and capacity on a wide-range of projects, helping the team deliver accurate, insightful and timely results to clients.
-She joined the company in September 2018.
+She provides research, administrative support and project implementation across a wide-range of projects, helping the team deliver accurate, insightful and timely results to clients.

-Chloe holds a Bachelor of Arts in Human, Social and Political Sciences from Jesus College, University of Cambridge, where she studied Sociology, Social Anthropology, specialising in the study of gender, race, health and medicine.
-She works in English and French.
+Chloe holds a Bachelor of Arts in Human, Social and Political Sciences from Jesus College, University of Cambridge, where she studied Sociology and Social Anthropology.
+She is interested in how patterns of mineral extraction, trade and governance can be evolved to tackle both local and global inequalities.
+She works in English and has intermediate French.